soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

 tags: career
 ---

-## Do you have any questions for me?
 This isn't a comprehensive list, but these are ones I don't want to forget for my next career move.

 ### What Is My Role, Actually?